content-left-bg.png

 • an adult supervisor, working under the direct supervision of a registered teacher, with qualifications relevant to road cycling activities from the sport, fitness and recreation training package or similar.

-Refer to the cycling and mountain biking Australian adventure activity good practice guide and sport, fitness and recreation training package for further information on supervisor qualifications.
+Refer to the cycling and mountain biking Australian adventure activity good practice guide (PDF, 558KB) and sport, fitness and recreation training package for further information on supervisor qualifications.

 Facilities and equipment